 - r.
-The Office which advances the Customs and other charges on behalf of the sender of a "free of charge" parcel shall fill up, so far as it is concerned, the back of the Franking Note, and return the latter, accompanied by the relative vouchers, if any, in a sealed envelope, without any indication of the contents, to the Office specified on the front of the Franking Note. - 2.
-When a parcel which bears the label "franc de tous droits" and is advised accordingly reaches the service of the country of destination without a Franking Note, the Office which undertakes the Customs clearance shall prepare a duplicate Franking Note, taking care to substitute the name of the country of origin of the parcel for that shown on the Franking Note and to indicate if possible the date of posting of the parcel.
+The Office which advances the Customs and other charges on behalf of the sender of a "free of charge" parcel shall indicate these charges in sterling currency on the back of the Franking Note, and return the latter and its vouchers, if any, entered on the Parcel Bill to the Egyptian Office of Exchange through which the parcel had been sent in the case of a parcel posted in Egypt and to the General Post Office, Kuala Lumpur, in the case of a parcel posted in Malaya. - 2.
+When a parcel which bears the label "franc de droits" and is advised accordingly reaches the service of the country of destination without a Franking Note, the Office which undertakes the Customs clearance shall prepare a duplicate Franking Note, taking care to substitute the name of the country of origin of the parcel for that shown on the Franking Note and to indicate, if possible, the date of posting of the parcel.
 When the Franking Note is lost after the delivery of the parcel a duplicate shall be prepared under the same conditions. - 3.
-Franking Notes relating to parcels which, for any reason whatsoever, are returned to the country of origin and of which Customs clearance has not been effected by the Post Office of the country of destination must be cancelled by the Office which returns the parcels. - 4.
-On receipt of a Franking Note showing the charges disbursed by the Post Office of the country of destination, the Post Office of the country of origin shall convert the amount of these charges into its own currency at a rate which it fixes itself, and which may not exceed the rate fixed for the issue of Money Orders for payment in the country in question.
-The result of the conversion shall be shown in the body of the form and be certified by the signature of the officer who made the conversion.
+Franking Notes relating to parcels which, for any reason whatsoever, are returned to the country of origin and of which the Customs clearance has not been effected by the Post Office of the country of destination must be cancelled by the Office which returns the parcels.